DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation: Experiments

 \subsection{Ablation Study}

 We conduct an ablation study on the IMDb dataset.
-As shown in Table \ref{tab:ablation}, we can find: 1) Pseudo labels lead to a significant performance improvement.
-2) Soft pseudo text outperforms the hard one on controllability and diversity but with slight fluency loss.
-In semi-supervised settings, solely hard pseudo text in ST limits model coverage.
-In contrast, the soft pseudo text brings a smoother noise and the ability to further push the learned boundary.
+As shown in Table \ref{tab:ablation}, we can find: 1) variational learning further enhances control accuracy and diversity with slight PPL loss, which is worthwhile since the generated text is already fluent enough (close to ground truth PPL).
+2) pseudo labels lead to a significant improvement.
+3) soft pseudo text outperforms the hard one on controllability and diversity but with marginal fluency loss.
+Solely hard pseudo text in ST limits model coverage, while the soft one brings a smoother noise and helps push the learned boundary.